Diffusive hydrodynamics from long-range correlations

 \prlsection{Discussion} We introduced a new theory for diffusion in systems with linearly degenerate ballistic modes, particularly applicable to integrable models.
 Unlike the NS equation, which describes the averages of charge-densities, our theory consists of two coupled equations for both the averages and correlations of charge-densities.
 This approach reveals that the Kubo-formula based diffusion fails at late times due to the violation of the local equilibrium assumption by correlations.
-We numerically verified our theory in the hard rods case and found it consistent with independent derivations~\cite{UPCOMING}.
+We numerically verified our theory in the hard-rod gas and found it consistent with independent derivations~\cite{UPCOMING}.
+Note that in integrable systems, the Onsager matrix was evaluated exactly for the first time in \cite{PhysRevLett.121.160603}.
+Our linear-response results agree with this Onsager matrix, but the claim made there for the full diffusive-scale hydrodynamic equation, which was based on Kubo-like diffusion, is only a good approximation at early times.

 Future directions include extending these results to higher orders, incorporating external potentials, and exploring the nature of thermalization.
 Unlike NS-like diffusion, which leads to thermalization due to entropy increase, our theory lacks a clear increasing entropy function.
 Identifying such an entropy for our equations and classifying maximum entropy states would be valuable.